Drake Equation for Love Calculator

 - Attractiveness of people — Thinking about people that match your preferences so far, what proportion do you find attractive?
 Select one of the three existing options, or select "Custom value" to enter this factor as a percentage.

-Once you've entered all the inputs of the calculator, it will show you the number of potential partners that are out there.
-It also tells you the percentage chance of finding love based on the number of people in your chosen city or the whole of the UK.
-For a bit of fun, we compare your chances with the existence of an alien civilisation within 1000 light-years of Earth. 👽
+Once you've entered all the calculator inputs, it will show you the number of potential partners that are out there.
+It also tells you the percentage chance of finding love based on the number of people in your chosen state or the whole of the US.
+For a bit of fun, we compare your chances with the existence of an alien civilization within 1000 light-years of Earth. 👽

 For those who want to specify your own factors to use in the Drake equation for love, click on the